DaveBackus/Data_Bootcamp_Book/README.md

 ## Acknowledgements

 This project was Glenn Okun's idea.
 We should probably thank him, but he really should have done this himself.
 We do appreciate his support.
-Paul Backus is one of our technical consultants.
-Sarah Beckett-Hile (MBA16) is rapidly adding to our collection of applications and is proof that English majors can code as well as anyone.
+Paul Backus and Sarah Beckett-Hile (MBA16) have contributed technical support and applications.
+Sarah is proof that English majors can code as well as anyone.
 You may also notice a resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
 We thank them for their advice and encouragement.